 If you are making a day trip to Alchi, I will suggest that you have your meals at Nimmu village where there are plenty of local shops right on the road itself.
-Some does offer very nice and tasty local authentic Tibetan food as well as samosas.
+Some do offer very nice and tasty local authentic Tibetan food as well as samosas.
 Nimmu village is halfway to Alchi at a distance of about 32 km and takes about an hr drive from Nimmu to Alchi.

-On the other hand, you will find food options upon reaching Alchi village, as there are few guest houses and homestays plus tea/snack shops in the village near the monastery as well.
+On the other hand, you will find food options upon reaching Alchi village, as there are few guesthouses and homestays plus tea/snack shops in the village near the monastery as well.